ardahs/EbFVM-3D/README.md

 ## Quick start

+1. Download the required mesh files from Zenodo and place them in the appropriate local directory.
-1. Set the geometry, analysis type, and convergence tolerance in `main.m`
+2. Set the geometry, analysis type, and convergence tolerance in `main.m`
-2. Run `main.m`
+3. Run `main.m`

 ## Options